rubiety/flight_leverage/source/blog/2014-08-06-round-the-world-on-us-airways-90k-award.markdown

 These business class flights would cost somewhere around $20,000 if paying cash, yet I was able to buy those 90,000 miles for $990 (plus $156 in taxes).

-If anyone out there is considering using their US Airways miles, crazy around-the-world trips like this are still doable, but a little more difficult now that US Airways is in OneWorld alliance.
+If anyone out there is considering using their US Airways miles, around-the-world trips like this are still doable, but a little more difficult now that US Airways is in OneWorld alliance.
 Nevertheless, routings like this should be possible in theory: